 A bassinet is a safe and secure place for your infant to sleep for the first several months.
 Many new parents worry about keeping their babies near to them when they sleep.
 A bassinet is an excellent choice because of its simplicity and safety.

 Avoid worrying about the move from your room to your baby’s cot at night.
-After a period of adjustment, this shift will be beneficial to the whole family.
-Your baby will soon be able to sleep independently, and you will be able to return to your bed.
+After a period of adjustment, this shift will benefit the whole family.
+Your baby will soon be able to sleep independently, and you can return to your bed.